 St Nicholas Church

-We first opened as a Church of England school in 1865 and retain the close link with St Nicholas Church still today.
+We first opened as a Church of England school in 1865 and maintain the close link with St Nicholas Church today.
 The Church Reverend is an active member of our Governing Board and pupils regularly attend Church services, half-termly in Reception moving to once a week from Year 3.

 Pupils thoroughly enjoy our seasonal celebrations from the Christian festivities of Christmas, Easter and Harvest to joining with families from our school community in celebrating different religious and cultural events such as Chinese New Year and Diwali.